refinedev/refine/documentation/blog/2022-08-23-mui-usedatagrid.md

 ## Introduction
-In this article, we'll show how to use Material UI X `<DataGrid/>` component and refine's `useDataGrid` hook to render data from a mock API server in tabular form using a `refine` application.
+In this article, we'll show how to use Material UI `<DataGrid/>` component and refine's `useDataGrid` hook to render data from a mock API server in tabular form using a `refine` application.

 <!--truncate-->